enkelprifti98/metal-isometric-xepa/README.md

 ![desktop](/images/desktop.png)

+### Get the ISO

+We need to get the ISO file first which will be Windows 10 for this guide.
+You have the option to either download the ISO from the web or you can upload your own files from your local machine.

-### Download the ISO
+#### Download the ISO

-We need to download the ISO first which will be Windows 10 for this guide.
-To do so, you can launch the Firefox web browser by clicking the browser icon on the dock at the bottom of the screen.
+To download the ISO image, you can launch the Firefox web browser by clicking the browser icon on the dock at the bottom of the screen.
+It may take several seconds for the browser to open for the first launch.

 ![launch-web-browser](/images/launch-web-browser.png)